UAV Response Strategy and Forensics

 I graduated from the University College Dublin with a Master of Science degree in Computer Forensics and Cybercrime Investigation.
 I co-authored my first paper in 2018 entitled ‘Unmanned Aerial Vehicle Forensic Investigation Process: DJI Phantom 3 Drone as a Case Study’.
 In 2019 I co-authored a follow-up paper entitled Unmanned Aerial Vehicles (UAVs) Threat Analysis and a Routine Activity Theory Based Mitigation Approach.

-I am currently continuing my research and development in regards to UAV Forensics.
+I am currently continuing my research and development in regards to UAV Forensics and Drone Forensics.

 Module 1: Introduction to UAVs, Criminal activities and Scene First Responder and seizure guidelines.